 The software testing risk with impact levels in the middle of the grid needs more assessment.
 Their impact and severity are judged on additional factors to decide their priority level.

 Mitigation of software testing risk

 After identifying and grading a threat, it is time to act upon the treatments or solutions.
-At this step, organisations make plans to tackle the situation in case a risk turns real.
+At this step, organizations make plans to tackle the situation in case a risk turns real.

 Contingency planning is essential to mitigate a software testing risk.
-There should be multiple contingency plans to keep your organisation safe and survive prosperously.
+There should be multiple contingency plans to keep your organization safe and survive prosperously.

-Organisations need to build Mitigation actions and contingency plans based on the nature and severity of a risk.
-It implies that every threat requires a customised plan to tackle.
-You can take inspiration from past experiences, but the new action will need to have a touch of personalisation.
+Organizations need to build Mitigation actions and contingency plans based on the nature and severity of a risk.
+It implies that every threat requires a customized plan to tackle.
+You can take inspiration from past experiences, but the new action will need to have a touch of personalization.

 Mitigation actions cannot be blatantly copied from the past because the software testing environment is constantly changing.
 One technique of history might not work on today's risk at the same level.
 The type of software testing risk also influences mitigation activity.

 For instance, suppose there is a Scheduling risk.
 The time limit for the project is shallow; there are chances that testing will take a severe blow if design work consumes a longer time.
 The probability of this risk is high, and the impact will also be high.

 The software delivery will not be on time, there will be quality issues, and the whole software can face rejection due to this.
 Mitigation plan needs to be oriented towards time management and getting more time from the client.